Design and Performance Studies of a Granular Thin HCAL-MuID Detector for the EIC Optimized for AI-Based Reconstruction: ML/AI assisted Detector Optimization

 \subsection{Steel/Scintillator Ratio Dependence on Radius}

 A straightforward extension to changing the ratio between steel and scintillator uniformly is to make this ratio dependent on the radius.
 For simplicity, we considered a linear model in which the slope of change for both is optimized in addition to the overall ratio between scintillator and steel.
-This gives a total of three parameters, the two slopes and the steel ratio in the detector.
-Exemplary results for the pareto front of pairwise objectives are shown in Fig.~\ref{fig:paretoLinear}.
-As can be seen in the figure, muon separation at low and high momenta prefers thinner scintillator towards the outer radius.
-In contrast, for energy resolution, a rising scintillator thickness seems to be helpful.
-There is a slight improvement for MuID compared with the basic design.
-However, no notable improvement can be reached for the energy resolution measurements compared to the uniform design with a slightly larger number of layers.
+This gives a total of three parameters: the two slopes and the steel ratio in the detector.
+Example results for the Pareto front of pairwise objectives in these studies are shown in Fig.~\ref{fig:paretoLinear}.
+The parameters for each plotted result are listed in Table~\ref{tab:trials_linear}.
+As can be seen in the figure, muon separation and energy resolution at low and high momentum prefer thicker scintillators towards the outer radius and MuID prefers a larger slope.
+Compared to the status quo design, a slight improvement for MuID at high momenta can be reached.
+For the energy measurement, a more substantial improvement of about 15\% can be reached for high energy neutrons.
 As in the case for a uniform steel-to-scintillator ratio, a higher steel-to-scintillator ratio is helpful at larger particle momenta.
+It is non-trivial to derive a general pattern from Fig.~\ref{fig:paretoLinear}, as performance depends on the parametrized topology of the detector in relation to the spatial development of the signal.
+However, some general observations can be made.
+As in the more simple configuration discussed previously, there is little variation in the MuID results.
+For neutron energy resolution at lower energies, a high steel ratio coupled with relatively high scintillator and iron slopes seems to be beneficial.
+At high energies, performance benefits from higher steel slope values that are larger or at least equal to the scintillator slope values.
+An example is the increase in performance going from parameter sets '10' or '6' to sets '2', '11' or'12'.

+In contrast to Fig.~\ref{fig:moboBasicPareto}, the status quo configuration lies on the Pareto front for this study, as shown in Fig.~\ref{fig:paretoLinear}.
+The inclusion of the status quo suggests that no trial configuration simultaneously outperforms the status quo configuration on every objective.
+This can be seen by noticing that trials 1, 2, 3, 4, 5, 7, and 9 lie strictly to the left and below the status quo in the left panel of Fig.~\ref{fig:paretoLinear}, meaning they perform better on both neutral hadron energy reconstruction objectives.
+However, none of these points are strictly to the right and above the status quo in the right panel, indicating that the status quo outperforms each trial on some objective.
+The same exercise can be done with Fig.~\ref{fig:paretoLayerSplit} to see why the status quo lies on the Pareto front for this third study.